ansys/DevRelDocs/2024R1/acp_24R1_md/classes_model.md

     - user_defined (groups plies by global ply numbers to groups).
     - material_wise (groups subsequent plies with equal material).
   - drop_off_type: Inside ply (one element inside the ply boundary), outside ply (one element outside the ply boundary).
-  - offset_type : Shell normal (offset to the shell normal), surface normal (update normal direction by normal of layered solids), distortion controlled (surface normal with local corrections).
+  - offset_type: Shell normal (offset to the shell normal), surface normal (update normal direction by normal of layered solids), distortion controlled (surface normal with local corrections).
-  - max_thickness : Maximum thickness for one solid, splits the layer into more solids, if a single layer is thicker than this value (only for ex_type=\`specify thickness\`).
+  - max_thickness: Maximum thickness for one solid, splits the layer into more solids, if a single layer is thicker than this value (only for ex_type=\`specify thickness\`).
-  - ply_group_pointers : Step used to make user-defined ply groups.
+  - ply_group_pointers: Step used to make user-defined ply groups.
-  - element_set : (deprecated, use element_sets instead) A single element set.
+  - element_set: (deprecated, use element_sets instead) A single element set.
-  - use_default_element_index : Consecutive element numbering if set to true.
+  - use_default_element_index: Consecutive element numbering if set to true.
-  - element_index : Start index for first element (only relevant if use_default_element_index).
+  - element_index: Start index for first element (only relevant if use_default_element_index).
-  - use_default_node_index : Consecutive node numbering if set to true.
+  - use_default_node_index: Consecutive node numbering if set to true.
-  - node_index : Start index for first node (only relevant if use_default_node_index).
+  - node_index: Start index for first node (only relevant if use_default_node_index).
-  - use_default_section_index : Consecutive section numbering if set to true.
+  - use_default_section_index: Consecutive section numbering if set to true.
-  - section_index : Start index for first element (only relevant if use_default_section_index).
+  - section_index: Start index for first element (only relevant if use_default_section_index).
-  - use_default_material_index : Consecutive material numbering if set to true.
+  - use_default_material_index: Consecutive material numbering if set to true.
-  - material_index : Start index for first element (only relevant if use_default_material_index).
+  - material_index: Start index for first element (only relevant if use_default_material_index).
-  - use_default_coordinate_system_index : Consecutive coordinate system numbering if set to true.
+  - use_default_coordinate_system_index: Consecutive coordinate system numbering if set to true.
-  - coordinate_system_index : Start index for first coordinate system (only relevant if use_default_coordinate_system_index).
+  - coordinate_system_index: Start index for first coordinate system (only relevant if use_default_coordinate_system_index).
-  - connect_butt_joined_plies : Connect adjacent plies without intermediate drop-offs.
+  - connect_butt_joined_plies: Connect adjacent plies without intermediate drop-offs.
-  - write_degenerated_elements : Degenerated drop-off and cut-off elements are written to the \*cdb file.
+  - write_degenerated_elements: Degenerated drop-off and cut-off elements are written to the \*cdb file.
-  - use_solsh_elements : The solid model is created out of solsh elements.
+  - use_solsh_elements: The solid model is created out of solsh elements.
-  - use_solid_model_prefix : The name of the solid model is used as a prefix for all components written to the \*cdb file.
+  - use_solid_model_prefix: The name of the solid model is used as a prefix for all components written to the \*cdb file.
   - global_drop_off_material: Defines the global drop-off material.
   - global_cut_off_material: Defines the global cut-off material.
   - transfer_all_sets: Defines whether all edge and element sets should be transferred to the solid model.